 8. 3D viewer options toolbar

-If the 3D viewer is shown, then this toolbar is shown as well.
+If the 3D viewer from region (5) is shown, then this toolbar is shown in region (8) as well.
 It contains various options to control the rendering in the 3D viewer.

-Modify the background gradient, by manually choose two colors of the gradient, or by choosing one of the predefined presets.
+Modify the background gradient, by manually choosing two colors of the gradient, or by choosing one of the predefined presets.

 Opens a menu with actions that modify the rendering options.